Bug report #17535

 - Can we at least detect when a transaction fails and report this to the user and also repaint the map (because all the work in the current transaction is gone)?

-#8 Updated by Vincent Mora almost 3 years ago
+#8 Updated by Vincent Mora about 3 years ago

 Matthias, thanks for the update, but there is something I don't get: why should a syntax error abort the transaction ?
 It's the primary cause of the issue apparently, and normally a failed instruction could be rolled back, or am I mistaken ?

 I'm pretty sure the undo/redo code checks for errors, but it may not take the right course of action when error occur (like issuing a rollback).

-#10 Updated by Regis Haubourg almost 3 years ago
+#10 Updated by Regis Haubourg about 3 years ago

 transaction abort on syntax error in PostgreSQL seems to be the normal behavior.
 If we want to avoid that, the idea of a sandbox sounds good.